nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a patient

+1. Adding a new employee to the active employee directory

+   1. Test case: `c-add n/John Doe p/98765432 e/87654321 a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney`<br>
+      Expected: An employee named John Doe should be added into the active employee directory with his phone number, emergency contact, address, and tags.

+   1. Test case: `c-add`<br>
+      Expected: No employee is added.
+Error details shown in the status message.
+Status bar remains the same.

 ### Deleting an employee

 1. Deleting an employee while all active employees are being shown